Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 ![Radar Missile Power Switch](../../img/RMPS.jpg)

-The Radar Missile Power Switch provides power to the CW tuning drive and monitoring functionality.
+The Radar Missile Power Switch provides power to the kylstron continuous wave (CW) emitter responsible guidance signals.
+This also powers the sparrow tuning drive which is responsible for tuning the sparrows to the correct continuous wave carrier frequency for guidance.

 When switched out of the OFF position, power is applied to the circuit 30 seconds after this selection.

-The STBY position maintains warmup power to the missiles and CW tuning drive once the missiles have been tuned.
+The STBY position maintains warmup power to the missiles and continuous wave tuning drive once the missiles have been tuned.
+This keeps the Sparrows and Tuning Drive warm, but the sparrows not tuned.

 The CW ON position allows for constant tuning and missile state monitoring with the radar mode not in TV.
+This also causes the radar klystron to begin continuous wave emission.

 Tuning can be performed on the ground with the radar in TEST mode to preclude emissions endangering ground crew.